iCharlesHu/swift-experimental-subprocess/README.md

 - `.discard`: Specifies that the child process's output should be discarded, effectively written to `/dev/null`.
 - `.writeTo`: Specifies that the child process should write its output to a file descriptor provided by the developer.
 Subprocess will automatically close the file descriptor after the process is spawned if `closeAfterProcessSpawned` is set to `true`.

-`CollectedOutMethod` adds one more option to non-closure-based `run` methods that return a `CollectedResult`: `.collect` and its variation `.collect(upTo:)`.
+`CollectedOutMethod` adds one more option to non-closure-based `run` methods that return a `CollectedResult`: `.collect(upTo:)`.
 This option specifies that `Subprocess` should collect the output as `Data`.
 Since the output of a child process could be arbitrarily large, `Subprocess` imposes a limit on how many bytes it will collect.
-By default, this limit is 16kb (when specifying `.collect`).
-Developers can override this limit by specifying `.collect(upTo: newLimit)`:
+By default, this limit is 128kb.

 ```swift
 extension Subprocess {